zauberen/.emacs.d/README.md

-# emacs-config
+# EMACS configuration
-My emacs configuration
+My emacs configuration.
+Generally supports only the latest stable release of emacs.

 ## Install instructions
-1. Install emacs on system
+1. Install emacs on system (unless latest stable is in the package repos, you will need to install from source, don't use flatpak or snap if possible.
+See https://write.as/zauberin/building-emacs-from-source for build instructions)
 2. Install dependencies
    - Universal `ctags` (tested with 6.0) (provides completion and seek when lsp is not available)
    - Install libtree-sitter (libtree-sitter-dev with apt)